Bézier curve: Computer graphics

 Bézier curves are widely used in computer graphics to model smooth curves.
 As the curve is completely contained in the convex hull of its control points, the points can be graphically displayed and used to manipulate the curve intuitively.
 Affine transformations such as translation and rotation can be applied on the curve by applying the respective transform on the control points of the curve.

 Quadratic and cubic Bézier curves are most common.
 Higher degree curves are more computationally expensive to evaluate.
 When more complex shapes are needed, low order Bézier curves are patched together, producing a composite Bézier curve.
 A composite Bézier curve is commonly referred to as a "path" in vector graphics languages (like PostScript), vector graphics standards (like SVG) and vector graphics programs (like Artline, Timeworks Publisher, Adobe Illustrator, CorelDraw, Inkscape, and Allegro).
-In order to join Bézier curves into a composite Bézier curve without kinks, a property called G1 continuous, it suffices to force the control point at which two constituent Bézier curves meet to lie on the line defined by the two control points on either side.
+In order to join Bézier curves into a composite Bézier curve without kinks, a property called G1 continuity suffices to force the control point at which two constituent Bézier curves meet to lie on the line defined by the two control points on either side.

 The simplest method for scan converting (rasterizing) a Bézier curve is to evaluate it at many closely spaced points and scan convert the approximating sequence of line segments.
 However, this does not guarantee that the rasterized output looks sufficiently smooth, because the points may be spaced too far apart.
 Conversely it may generate too many points in areas where the curve is close to linear.
 A common adaptive method is recursive subdivision, in which a curve's control points are checked to see if the curve approximates a line to within a small tolerance.
 If not, the curve is subdivided parametrically into two segments, 0 ≤ t ≤ 0.5 and 0.5 ≤ t ≤ 1, and the same procedure is applied recursively to each half.
 There are also forward differencing methods, but great care must be taken to analyse error propagation.